pravinkori/roster/README.md

 # roster

-`roster` (binary: `dbview`) is a lightweight, Unix-style command-line utility for managing an employee database stored in a flat file.
+`roster` (binary: `roster`) is a lightweight, Unix-style command-line utility for managing an employee database stored in a flat file.
 It supports viewing, adding, deleting, and updating employee records using flag-driven command-line options — making it ideal for scripting and automation.

 ## ✨ Features